-In addition to this workshopping of the Primary Elements attendees also provided feedback on any thoughts they had on identified Secondary Elements.
+In addition to this work-shopping of the Primary Elements attendees also provided feedback on any thoughts they had on identified Secondary Elements.

-The final component of the workshops was a 'Dot Whats Hot' exercise where attendees identified from a range of look and feel elements what they thought was a good fit for the precinct and what they felt would not be suitable.
+The final component of the workshops was a 'Dot What's Hot' exercise where attendees identified from a range of 'look and feel' elements what they thought were a good fit for the precinct and what they felt would not be suitable.
 This was intended to inform the proposed materials and finishes for the precinct.